Directory Information Public Notice

 The main purpose of designating the above information as "directory" is to permit the university to include this information in certain publications (e.g., academic honors or other recognition lists, Commencement programs, or sports activity sheets).

-Please note that should a student decide to inform Johnson & Wales University not to release directory information, their record will be marked confidential.
+Please note that students who inform Johnson & Wales University not to release directory information will have their records marked confidential.
 A confidential hold will not allow JWU to respond to any requests for information about the student except where permitted or required under FERPA, such as when the university receives a subpoena.
 The university will be unable to verify enrollment or degrees conferred.
 This includes potential employers who want verification of degree(s).
 The university will not acknowledge any record of the student to any person or entity who inquires.

 Johnson & Wales University will honor a student’s request to withhold directory information but cannot assume responsibility to contact the student for subsequent permission to release them.
 The institution assumes no liability for honoring student instructions that such information be withheld.